vtex-apps/render-runtime/README.md

 ```

 ## Navigation
 The Render framework provides a built-in navigation solution that provides great experience and modularity for our sites.
 Building a store, alongside `blocks.json` and ` interfaces.json`, you can provide a `routes.json` file that describes **routes** that a user is able to access.
-A route look like this:
+A route looks like this:
 ```
 "store.product": {
 	"path": "/:slug/p"